andrewlitt/Machine-Vision-Archive/README.md

 # Machine-Vision-Archive
-Collection of assignments done at university for a Machine Vision Course
+Collection of assignments done at university for a Machine Vision Course.

 Code written in C++, using OpenCV.